cujojs/rest/CONTRIBUTING.md

 multiple commits into atomic changes.
 In addition to the man pages for git, there are many resources online to help you understand how these tools work.
 Here is one: http://book.git-scm.com/4_interactive_rebasing.html.

-## Use real name in git commits

-Please configure git to use your real first and last name for any commits you intend to submit as pull requests.
-For example, this is not acceptable:

-    Author: Nickname <user@mail.com>

-Rather, please include your first and last name, properly capitalized, as submitted against the SpringSource contributor license agreement:

-    Author: First Last <user@mail.com>

-This helps ensure traceability against the CLA, and also goes a long way to ensuring useful output from tools like `git shortlog` and others.

-You can configure this globally via the account admin area GitHub (useful for fork-and-edit cases); globally with

-    git config --global user.name "First Last"
-    git config --global user.email user@mail.com

-or for the local repository only by omitting the '--global' flag:

-    git config user.name "First Last"
-    git config user.email user@mail.com

 ## Format commit messages